- Equipment Team

 Since working with 1st Option Matt has travelled globally training television productions and news gathering media providing essential support and advice.
 Matt’s extensive experience in the services and other remote organisations enables him to relate clearly to the needs of the delegates and deliver training confidently and to the highest level.

-Recent Productions include: My Year With the Tribe (Keo Films/BBC 2), Make or Break 2 in Panama (Elephant House/C5).
-Peking to Paris Rally, Escape (Maverick/C4), Location support across Iraq, Syria and elsewhere.
+His recent production work includes: My Year With the Tribe (Keo Films/BBC 2), Make or Break 2 in Panama (Elephant House/C5).
+Peking to Paris Rally, Escape (Maverick/C4) and location support across Iraq, Syria and elsewhere.

 Jade is a highly motivated and enthusiastic security operative, who has an extensive background in Close Protection and Personal Safety, specialising in providing services and tailor made security packages to HNW clients and Middle Eastern Royalty based both in the UK and Worldwide.

 Jade is an accredited trainer who holds experience in delivering a variety of security sector based courses including first aid and holds a great passion in enhancing people’s knowledge of conflict management and personal safety.
 Jade has also spent a number of years as a prison officer, where she was required to remain alert and react promptly to any given situation, due to having to deal with unpredictable and volatile inmates on a daily basis.
 Through the experience of her service, Jade developed her skills in key areas of hostage negation, hostile environments and surveillance and intelligence.

 Keith is one of our instructors on the Hostile Environment training team.
 After leaving the British army, Keith worked across the globe supporting media, humanitarian, government and corporate clients as a security consultant and crisis risk manager.

 In addition to his training duties, Keith continues to conduct security and consultancy tasks and possesses formal security risk management, medical and instructional qualifications.